digitalbricklayer/techteapotcom/src/content/posts/integration-testing-web-endpoints-using-ansible/index.md

 Relying solely on the Ansible built-in checks is unlikely to be sufficient to ensure that you don't deploy to production a broken system.

+## Test the system

+Luckily with web systems their are plenty of free tools available to intereact with web systems.
+These tools can be used to check that the website is behaving in ways we expect.

+At the simplest level, just checking that the website homepage returns a 200 HTTP status code would be a good start.
+It doesn't guarantee what the content that is being returned, but at least you know something is responding.

+From the simplest tests, you can then expand outward to more comprehensive tests.

 Text goes here...

 https://www.unixarena.com/2019/05/passing-variable-from-one-playbook-to-another-playbook-ansible.html/